-Rules on rulemakings dictate the practices the agency will follow in rulemakings, and it is important that the public has access to such documents.
-With respect to explainers, whether they should be made publicly available will depend on whether the materials include information of interest to the public.
-For example, agencies should make available to the public materials that include FAQs or background descriptions of the notice-and-comment process.
-By contrast, materials that address matters solely of interest to agency officials (e.g., what font to use when writing a notice of proposed rulemaking) need not be made publicly available.
+Rules on rulemakings dictate the practices agencies will follow in rulemakings, and it is important that the public has access to such documents.
+Whether explanatory documents should be made similarly publicly available will depend on whether the materials include information of interest to the public.
+For example, agencies should make available to the public materials that include FAQs or background descriptions of the notice-and-comment process.35 By contrast, materials that address matters solely of interest to agency officials (e.g., what font to use when writing a notice of proposed rulemaking) need not be made publicly available.